cmungall/go-cam-reviews/docs/reviews/5fa76ad400000018-AMP_catabolic_process_2__Mouse_.md

-Now, let me review the model based on the information provided.

-# GO-CAM Model Review: gomodel:5fa76ad400000018 "AMP catabolic process 2 (Mouse)"

-## Overview

-This model ([gomodel:5fa76ad400000018](https://bioregistry.io/go.model:5fa76ad400000018)) describes the AMP catabolic process in mouse, focusing on the pathway components involved in AMP metabolism and transport.
-The model involves several key proteins:

-1. Nt5e (CD73, 5'-nucleotidase) - MGI:MGI:99782
-2. Entpd1 (CD39, ectonucleoside triphosphate diphosphohydrolase 1) - MGI:MGI:102805
-3. Slc29a1 (ENT1, equilibrative nucleoside transporter 1) - MGI:MGI:1927073
-4. Slc29a2 (ENT2, equilibrative nucleoside transporter 2) - MGI:MGI:1345278
-5. Ampd3 (AMP deaminase 3) - MGI:MGI:1096344

-## Key Model Elements and Activities

-The model includes the following activities:

-1. **5'-nucleotidase activity (GO:0008253)** performed by Nt5e (CD73) - converts AMP to adenosine
-2. **ADP phosphatase activity (GO:0043262)** performed by Entpd1 (CD39) - converts ADP to AMP
-3. **AMP deaminase activity (GO:0003876)** performed by Ampd3 - involved in AMP catabolism
-4. **Purine nucleoside transmembrane transporter activity (GO:0015211)** performed by both Slc29a1 (ENT1) and Slc29a2 (ENT2)

-The activities are connected through causal associations with the predicate "provides input for" (RO:0002413), describing a metabolic pathway where ADP is converted to AMP, which is then either transported or further metabolized.

-## Evidence Assessment

-The model is supported by multiple scientific publications, primarily:
-- PMID:28746349 - Details AMP metabolism in erythrocytes, specifically discussing the roles of CD73, AMPD3, and nucleoside transporters
-- PMID:28069792 - Referenced for evidence about Slc29a1 and Slc29a2 activity
-- PMID:17502665 - Provides evidence for Entpd1 function
-- PMID:20430891 - Supports evidence for Nt5e function

-The literature strongly supports the molecular functions and biological processes represented in this model.
-PMID:28746349 in particular provides detailed information about the interplay between these enzymes in regulating the adenine nucleotide pool in erythrocytes.

-## Model Correctness Assessment

-### Biological Accuracy

-The model accurately represents the AMP catabolic pathway according to the current scientific knowledge.
-Key points:

-1. **Entpd1 (CD39)** correctly shown hydrolyzing ADP to AMP on the external side of the plasma membrane
-2. **Nt5e (CD73)** correctly shown hydrolyzing AMP to adenosine on the external side of the plasma membrane
-3. **Nucleoside transporters** (Slc29a1/ENT1 and Slc29a2/ENT2) correctly shown transporting nucleosides
-4. **Ampd3** correctly shown as involved in intracellular AMP catabolism

-The UniProt entries confirm the molecular functions assigned to each protein in the model.

-### GO-CAM Standards Compliance

-The model follows GO-CAM best practices:

-1. Activities are connected through appropriate causal associations
-2. Molecular functions are correctly associated with gene products
-3. Input and output molecules are properly specified
-4. Cellular locations are accurately annotated
-5. Biological processes are appropriately associated with activities

-### Areas for Potential Improvement

-1. **Subcellular Localization**: While the model includes some localization information (e.g., CD73 at GO:0009897 "external side of plasma membrane"), some additional specificity might be beneficial for Ampd3, which is shown to be in cytosol (
+Now let me review the GO-CAM model based on all the information I've gathered:

+## GO-CAM Review: AMP catabolic process 2 (Mouse) - gomodel:5fa76ad400000018

+### Model Overview

+This GO-CAM model ([gomodel:5fa76ad400000018](https://bioregistry.io/go.model:5fa76ad400000018)) represents the AMP catabolic process in mouse, focusing on enzymes and transporters involved in adenine nucleotide metabolism.
+The model includes:

+1. 5'-nucleotidase (CD73/Nt5e) activity
+2. ADP phosphatase (ENTPD1) activity
+3. AMP deaminase (AMPD3) activity
+4. Nucleoside transporters (SLC29A1 and SLC29A2)

+### Biological Accuracy Assessment

+The model is well-supported by the literature with strong evidence from:

+- PMID:28746349 - Details the regulation of adenine nucleotide pool in erythrocytes, demonstrating how CD73, AMPD3, and nucleoside transporters coordinate in AMP metabolism
+- PMID:28069792 - Referenced for the nucleoside transporter activities
+- PMID:17502665 - Supporting ENTPD1 function

+The protein functions represented align with their established biochemical roles:

+1. **Nt5e (CD73)** - Correctly represented as having 5'-nucleotidase activity converting AMP to adenosine, with annotation for its extracellular location on the plasma membrane.

+2. **ENTPD1** - Properly annotated with ADP phosphatase activity, converting ADP to AMP.

+3. **SLC29A1/SLC29A2** - Correctly annotated as purine nucleoside transporters.

+4. **AMPD3** - Correctly assigned AMP deaminase activity.

+The causal relationships between activities are biologically accurate, reflecting how:
+- ENTPD1 generates AMP that feeds into CD73 activity
+- CD73-generated adenosine is transported by SLC29A1/SLC29A2
+- ENTPD1 also provides input for SLC29A1 activity

+### Structural Assessment

+The structure of the model follows GO-CAM best practices:

+1. **Activities are properly defined** with molecular functions, cellular locations, and inputs/outputs where appropriate:
+   - CD73 activity has AMP as input and adenosine as output
+   - ENTPD1 has ADP as input and AMP as output

+2. **Causal connections** are correctly established using "provides input for" (RO:0002413) predicates:
+   - The ADP phosphatase activity (ENTPD1) provides input for 5'-nucleotidase activity (CD73)
+   - The ADP phosphatase activity provides input for nucleoside transport
+   - The 5'-nucleotidase activity provides input for nucleoside transport

+3. **Cellular locations** are appropriately specified:
+   - CD73 is correctly annotated to the external side of plasma membrane (GO:0009897)
+   - SLC29A1 and SLC29A2 are correctly annotated to the plasma membrane
+   - AMPD3 is correctly annotated to the cytosol

+### Areas for Improvement

+While the model is generally well-constructed, I have identified a few areas for improvement:

+1. **Subcellular localization for one activity**:
+   - AMPD3 (gomodel:5fa76ad400000018/5fa76ad400000044) is annotated with GO:0005829 (cytosol) but lacks evidence citations for this annotation.

+2. **Causal relationships could be more precise**:
+   - There could be a causal relationship from CD73 (Nt5e) to the AMPD3 activity to reflect the competition for AMP as a substrate, which would complete the pathway representation.

+3. **Additional activities**:
+   - The model could include the activity of adenosine kinase, which would complete the adenosine-AMP cycle by phosphorylating adenosine back to AMP.
+   - Adenosine deaminase (ADA) activity could be included to represent the alternative fate of adenosine.

+4. **Regulatory relationships**:
+   - The model doesn't include any regulatory relationships (RO:0002629/RO:0002630 - direct positive/negative regulation).
+From the literature, there are known regulatory interactions between these components that could be included.

+### Conclusion

+Overall, this GO-CAM model is a well-constructed, accurate representation of the AMP catabolic process in mouse.
+It includes appropriate molecular functions, cellular locations, biological processes, and causal connections with strong evidence support.
+The activities and relationships represented in the model are consistent with the current understanding of adenine nucleotide metabolism as demonstrated in the literature.

+The model successfully shows how ADP is converted to AMP by ENTPD1, then either dephosphorylated to adenosine by CD73 or deaminated to IMP by AMPD3.
+It also shows how adenosine is transported across the membrane by nucleoside transporters.

+The few suggested improvements would enhance the comprehensiveness of the model but do not detract from its current accuracy and utility.